TrisPatt/Disney-quiz-game/README.md

 - The main general fonts used are Arial, Helvetica, sans-serif
 - No wireframe software was used in the design.
 The design was scripted on pen and paper
 - UI/UX principles were taken into account during the design process and were the reason for design and colour scheme and theme.
 - The main colours used in the design are childrens colours, pink and blue.
-The main backround is a gradient of the two colours.
+The main background is a gradient of the two colours.
+- The game is responsive and works well on different device sizes

 ## Technologies used